thma/CommutativeMonoid/README.md

 I tried to prove this property using the
 [QuickCheck test framework](https://wiki.haskell.org/Introduction_to_QuickCheck2).

-Interestingly QuickCheck was able to find counter examples which proved my theory wrong!
+Interestingly QuickCheck was able to find counter examples!
-This finally convinced me that my theory was wrong, and after some deeper thinking I was also able to understand why.
+This finally convinced me that my theory was wrong, and after a little deeper thought, I could understand why.

 I was impressed by the power of QuickCheck and thus thought it might me a good idea to share this lesson in falsification.